kickstand-ui/documentation/docs/components/alert.md

 </ks-alert>
 ```

 By default, if the alert is dismissible, it will be hidden initially.
-If you would like the alert to display initially, you can add the `display` property and it will display by default.
+If you would like the alert to display, you can add the `display` property and it will display by default.

 <div class="my-lg">
     <ks-alert header="Now You See Me" dismissible display>